erikberglund/erikberglund.github.io/_posts/2016-03-28-Script_Tip_Split_line_into_variables.markdown

 (minor=11.4)
 ```

-If I define <u>more</u> variable names than there are values, **read** will just fill each variable until there are no more values to assign and then assign empty values to the remaining variables:
+If I define <u>more</u> variable names than there are values, **read** will just fill each variable until there are no more values to assign and then assign an empty value to the remaining variables:

 ```bash
 IFS='.' read -r major minor patch beta < <( /usr/bin/sw_vers -productVersion )